Fabulous Fall Flowers at SummerWinds!

 - Peonies - Weather in the Valley of the Sun makes it difficult to successfully grow peonies but we love them too!
 Looking for some alternatives to peonies?
 We have some great ideas to choose from...

-- Lantana - Available now
+- Lantana - Available again in the spring

 - Hydrangeas - Hydrangeas are also difficult to grow in the Metro Phoenix Area.
 However, we have some alternatives you're certain to enjoy!